 We are not a state or federal agency, we are not a law firm.
-All legal work is done by an independent attorney from elderplanner.com
+All legal work and Medicaid applications are done by an independent attorney from elderplanner.com

 Free Florida Medicaid Information